jazzytomato/pg-realtime/README.md

 - An existing user is updated from status "active" to something else
 - An existing user with status "active" is deleted

-If one of the used table is not provided in the `refresh?` map, the default behaviour will be used for that table (i.e. refresh on any change for used columns).
+If one of the used table is not provided in the `refresh?` map, the default behaviour will be used for that table (i.e. refresh when any change of a used columns).

 Filtering notifications can become tricky with joins & more complex queries, see the advanced usage section for more details.